peter/versioned/README.md

 * params-parser API test

-* Move parse functions to their own namespace
+* Move parse functions to their own namespace, safe-coerce-value

-* safe-coerce-value

 * Get reload to work again

+* Try clojure spec in Clojure 1.9 for function pre conditions (there are some [good](http://clojure.org/guides/spec) [resources](http://www.lispcast.com/clojure.spec-vs-schema)).
+For a discussion around typing and schemas in Clojure, I like [this presentation](https://vimeo.com/127299449) by Jessica Kerr.

 * Should not allow both version and published params in get endpoint